Sea-Tac officials, airlines to meet Monday to discuss security protocols after turboprop heist

 Leaders at Seattle-Tacoma International Airport are preparing to gather Monday morning to discuss what policies could prevent insider security breaches similar to the Friday night heist of a turboprop plane that later crashed.

-But the bizarre incident raises a quandary for experts who analyze the security of U.S. airports: Is there anything more that can be done to prevent credentialed workers from taking such an unpredictable action?
+But the bizarre incident creates a quandary for experts who analyze the security of U.S. airports: Is there anything more that can be done to prevent credentialed workers from taking such an unpredictable action?

 Courtney Gregoire, the president of the Port of Seattle Commission, said in an interview Sunday that the port’s director of security will meet with officials from a number of airlines who operate at the airport to discuss Friday’s incident.
-With an FBI investigation is ongoing into how an Horizon Air employee managed to take the plane, Gregoire said she expects there to be a national examination of airport procedures.
+With an FBI investigation is ongoing into how a Horizon Air employee managed to take the plane, Gregoire said she expects there to be a national examination of airport procedures.

 “We can get ahead of this,” Gregoire said.